-- 45 enhanced by ca. three orders of magnitude with respect to thermal NMR measured at 500 MHz.
-This allows the detection and quantification of substrates present at sub-micromolar concentrations in complex mixtures (Eshuis et al., 2015), such as biofluids (Reile et al., 2016; Sellies et al., 2019) and natural extracts (Hermkens et al., 2016; Hermkens et al., 2018).
+et al., 2015), such as biofluids (Reile et al., 2016; Sellies et al., 2019) and natural extracts (Hermkens et al., 2016, 2018).

 The NMR signal enhancements obtained by these reversible PHIP techniques result from a complex interplay of substrate exchange, para-hydrogen exchange and relaxation processes (Barskiy et al., 2016; Stanbury et al., 2019).
-For instance, at - 50 high field, the singlet state of para-hydrogen associating to an asymmetric complex rapidly turns into hydrides' longitudinal spin order, which can be converted into enhanced hydrides magnetization by a SEPP pulse sequence (Sengstschmid, 1996).
-The resulting hydrides' signal enhancement depends, therefore, amongst others, on the para-hydrogen lifetime in solution, the rates of para-hydrogen association/dissociation to/from the complex and the NMR relaxation of the longitudinal spin order in the complex.
-Gaining access to these parameters is crucial in order to rationalize the observed variations in hydrides'
+For instance, at a high field, the singlet state of para-hydrogen associating with an asymmetric complex rapidly turns into hydrides' longitudinal spin order, which can be converted into enhanced hydride magnetization by a SEPP pulse sequence (Sengstschmid et al., 1996).
+The resulting hydrides' signal enhancement depends, therefore, amongst others, on the para-hydrogen lifetime in solution, the rates of parahydrogen association/dissociation with/from the complex, and the NMR relaxation of the longitudinal spin order in the complex.
+Gaining access to these parameters is crucial in order to rationalize the observed variations in hydrides' NMR signal enhancement for different substrates (Sellies et al., 2019) or to optimally tune the chemosensing system (e.g., select the best co-substrate molecule) for specific substrates and/or experimental applications.
+Since some of these parameters, e.g., the hydrogen dissociation rate constant, strongly depend on the concentration of ligands in solution (Cowley et al., 2011; Appleby et al., 2015), it is important to measure them in the same dilute conditions normally encountered in PHIP NMR.

-- 55 NMR signal enhancement for different substrates (Sellies et al., 2019) or to optimally tune the chemosensing system (e.g. select the best co-substrate molecule) for specific substrates and/or experimental applications.
-Since some of these parameters, e.g. the hydrogen dissociation rate constant, strongly depend on the concentration of ligands in solution (Cowley et al., 2011; Appleby et al., 2015), it is important to measure them in the same dilute conditions normally encountered in PHIP-NMR. - 60 The association and dissociation rates of hydrogen and substrates to/from the iridium complex can be determined using exchange NMR spectroscopy (EXSY), in which, for instance, the longitudinal magnetization of one of the two exchanging forms is selectively inverted and probed together with its exchange product after different durations of a mixing time (Cowley et al., 2011; Appleby et al., 2015).
-These experiments are typically performed at high concentrations of substrate and catalyst, making them unsuitable for characterizing low concentrated complexes.
-Instead, the hyperpolarization provided - by para-hydrogen can be exploited, as we previously demonstrated for the measurement of the substrate dissociation rate from asymmetric complexes (Hermkens et al., 2017).
+The association and dissociation rates of hydrogen and substrates with/from the iridium complex can be determined using exchange NMR spectroscopy (EXSY), in which, for instance, the longitudinal magnetization of one of the two exchanging forms is selectively inverted and probed together with its exchange product after different durations of a mixing time (Cowley et al., 2011; Appleby et al., 2015).
+These experiments are typically performed at high concentrations of substrate and catalyst, making them unsuitable for characterizing low-concentrated complexes.
+Instead, the hyperpolarization provided by para-hydrogen can be exploited, as we previously demonstrated for the measurement of the substrate dissociation rate from asymmetric complexes (Hermkens et al., 2017).

 Here, we present two PHIP-NMR experiments to characterize the hydrides' dynamics in these asymmetric complexes at low concentration.
-The analysis of the resulting NMR data provides not only the hydrogen exchange rates in the low $\mu$ M regime, but also the hydrides' relaxation parameters.
-We illustrate this approach for the asymmetric complex formed upon binding of the substrate isoquinoline (IQ) to the Ir-IMes catalyst in the presence of an excess of mtz as co-substrate.
+The analysis of the resulting NMR data provides not only the hydrogen exchange rates in the low $\mu M$ regime, but also the hydrides' relaxation parameters.
+We illustrate this approach for the asymmetric complex formed upon binding of the substrate isoquinoline (IQ) to the Ir-IMes catalyst in the presence of an excess of mtz as cosubstrate.